Emergency vs. Urgent Care: Do You Know the Difference?

 What is Emergency Care?

 An emergency threatens life, limb, or eyesight.
 Examples include severe bleeding, spinal cord or back injury, chest pain, broken bones, or difficulty breathing.
 Other types of emergencies include maternity and psychiatric.
-If you have an emergency, go to the nearest emergency roomClick to closeThe hospital department that provides emergency services to patients who need immediate medical attention. or call 911.
+If you reasonably think you have an emergency, go to the nearest emergency roomClick to closeThe hospital department that provides emergency services to patients who need immediate medical attention. or call 911.
 If overseas, call the emergency medical service for your area.
 You want to get in touch with your primary care manager or regional contractor within 24 hours or the next business day after you receive care.

 What is Urgent Care?